nilinswap/sicp_lisp/README.md

     input of f and output of f must be of same nature.
     - (((compose double double) inc) 5) works

 1-43 - A recursive order function.
 Understand how one can make nth order procedures.
 One idea is to always keep in mind the function signature.
 A procedure returning a procedure will always return a signature.
+Also I have done  both iterative and recursive version of repeated but know this that there is no difference.
+In fact, on ((double inc) 2), (double inc) is "expanded" before using any value of 2.
+This is done by interpreter.
+It is basically done normal-order instead of applicative-order(which is used everywhere else for evaluating).

-1-44 - this use of nthfr from previous exercise blew my mind.
+1-44 - this use of repeated from previous exercise blew my mind. use it as a receipe for procedure